 The CAMS Assessment training model provides a spectrum of experiences that optimizes the learner’s understanding of how to use CAMS adherently within clinical practice across different treatment settings and clinical populations.

 Implementation and dissemination science has clearly shown that an integrative approach to training using several learning modalities improves clinicians’ learning and adaptation of new skills.
 Our integrative training model enables most clinicians to become adherent to this evidence-based approach with their first CAMS patient.
 Clinicians also frequently report our training model provides them with the confidence and clarity to use CAMS effectively with patients.
 All CAMS trainings are available online.

-Our Optimal Path for CAMS Assessment Consists of 4 Components:
+Our Optimal Path for CAMS Suicide Prevention Training Consists of 5 Components:

 Managing Suicidal Risk, A Collaborative Approach, 2nd Edition.

 • Incorporates a decade’s worth of extensive clinical research.

 • Fully revised with a greater focus on CAMS as a framework for clinical intervention—not just assessment.

 • In-depth case example followed throughout the book.